Getsots/portfolio-jekyll-theme/pages/about.md

 ---
 layout: page
-title: About
+title: About You
 permalink: /about
 ---

 # Tom's Portfolio

-Hi, I'm Tom, a data analyst student in London.
+Hi, I'm Tom Kern, a data analyst student from London, England.
 I'm learning data visualisation and analysis, with a focus on presenting insights clearly and effectively.
 This notebook showcases my ability to work with Python libraries like Pandas and Matplotlib.

-Education: MBA
+Education: BA International Relations, Leeds University and MBA, Imperial College

+Industry: Engineering

-Skills: Data Visualisation, Python, Machine Learning
+My professional interests: Data Visualisation, Python, Machine Learning

+My personal interests: Travelling and surfing